Red's Alphas First Chapter

 “More tequila?” he asks.

-no when my phone vibrates in my purse.
+I don’t want to get hammered, so I open my mouth to say no when my phone vibrates in my purse.
 Quickly, I fish the device out.
 It’s a text from my grandmother.

 “Is there something wrong?”
 Peter asks.